What You Need To Know About Missouri DWI

 Missouri has a 5-year washout period for DUI.

-Monetary Fines and Penalties for DUI in Missouri
+Monetary Fines and Penalties for DWI in Missouri

 Just as it is for jail sentences, Missouri only lists a ceiling for its monetary DUI fines: